tonykwok/glexcess/README.md

 # GLEXCESS

-GLEXCESS is an OpenGL demos which was written by [Paolo "Bustard" Martella](http://www.glexcess.com) in C++, and later, in [2003](), Pepijn Van Eeckhoudt ported it into Java with JOGL 1.0

-This git is my attempt to adapt it for JOGL 2.0
+GLEXCESS is a collection of OpenGL demos which was originally written by [Paolo "Bustard" Martella](http://www.glexcess.com) in C++, and later, in 2003, Pepijn Van Eeckhoudt ported it into Java with JOGL 1.0.
+This repo is my attempt to adapt it for JOGL 2.0.

+# Getting Started

+    # build
+    ./gradlew jar

+    # run
+    java -jar build/lib/glexcess.jar

 # License